WebAssembly/tool-conventions/Coredump.md

 Tools that support the generation of Wasm coredumps:
 - [wasm-edit]

-Debugger that support post-mortem debugging with Wasm coredumps:
+Debugger that supports post-mortem debugging with Wasm coredumps:
 - [wasmgdb]

 ## Runtime support